Sumac: Dye and tanning agent

 The leaves and bark of most sumac species contain high levels of tannins and have been used in the manufacturing of leather by many cultures around the world.
 The Hebrew name og ha-bursaka'im means "tanner's sumac", as does the Latin name of R. coriaria.
 The leaves of certain sumacs yield tannin (mostly pyrogallol-type), a substance used in vegetable tanning.
 Notable sources include the leaves of R. coriaria, Chinese gall on R. chinensis, and wood and roots of R. pentaphylla.
 Leather tanned with sumac is flexible, light in weight, and light in color.
 One type of leather made with sumac tannins is morocco leather.

 The dyeing property of sumac needed to be considered when it was shipped as a fine floury substance in sacks as a light cargo accompanying heavy cargoes such as marble.
 Sumac was especially dangerous to marble: "When sumac dust settles on white marble, the result is not immediately apparent, but if it once becomes wet, or even damp, it becomes a powerful purple dye, which penetrates the marble to an extraordinary depth."

 Ibn Badis describes a formula for making red ink out of leeched sumac mixed with gum.

-Sumac-dye (黄櫨染, kōrozen) was used for only the outerwear of the Emperor of Japan, thus being one of the forbidden сolors.
+Sumac-dye (黄櫨染, kōrozen) was used for only the outerwear of the Emperor of Japan, thus being one of the forbidden colors.